calamoni/NCAE-CSUSB-2024/README.md

 Script that will enumerate all available users, all avilable users with a shell and output network services that are running or listening to a file.

 [[Prosehe]](https://github.com/skitpack/NCAE-CSUSB-2024/blob/main/prosehe.sh_) <br> </br>
-Script that will automate log processes and continously update after a time interval.
+Script that will automate, show processes and continously update after a time interval.